Westport, CT 2024 Field Hockey Summer Camp - Staples High School

-Cheryl Canada just completed her 11th season as a member of the Quinnipiac coaching staff in 2018.
-An offensive specialist with a strong technical knowledge and a wealth of local and national coaching experience, Canada was promoted to associate head coach in December 2014 .
-In addition to practice planning, Canada plays a pivotal role as the Recruiting Coordinator and seeking and securing future student-athletes to Quinnipiac.
+Cheryl Canada is a former Division I Associate Head Coach from Quinnipiac University.
+She finished her 12th season in 2020.
+An offensive specialist with a strong technical knowledge and a wealth of local and national coaching experience.
+In addition to practice planning, Canada played a pivotal role as the Recruiting Coordinator and seeking and securing future student-athletes to Quinnipiac.
 For the 2021 season Canada joined the staff at North Branford High School Field Hockey Team and helped them earn the 2021 CIAC Class S State Title.
 Canada was also recently inducted into the Connecticut Field Hockey Hall of Fame this past Fall.

 Canada has mentored 91 All-Conference players, 24 NFHCA Mideast Region All-Americans, three Northeast Conference Players of the Year, three NEC Goaltenders of the Year, one Rookie of the Year and a Defensive Player of the Year, as well as three NEC Tournament MVP’s and six NFHCA North-South Senior Game participants.
 2014 All-MAAC First Team performer Danielle Allan, 2013 Metro Atlantic Athletic Conference (MAAC) Player of the Year and Offensive Player of the Year Jess Rusin, All-MAAC forward Danielle Allan as well as All-NEC stand-out Katie Notarianni ’12.
 In addition to her work with the forwards, Canada’s other responsibilities include daily practice design for Quinnipiac goalkeepers, which included 2012 Northeast Conference Goalkeeper of the Year Nicole Lewis and two-time MAAC Goalkeeper of the Year Megan Conaboy.